 - Critical system files have been corrupted.

-Let us now show you how to mitigate the issue.
-Perform the steps given below to troubleshoot the issue:
+Let us now show you how to mitigate the issue by performing the methods below in the given chronological order.

 How to Fix CTRL C Not Copying to Clipboard